Should I follow a Gluten-Free diet when TTC?

 TREATMENT FOR COELIAC DISEASE

-A normal healthy balanced diet would be the most appropriate in order to have a variety of vitamins, minerals, and fiber.
+A normal healthy balanced diet would be the most appropriate in order to have a variety of vitamins, minerals, and fibre.
 A balanced diet includes all the major foods groups: carbohydrates, protein, dairy and/or alternatives, and healthy fats.
 Aim to have ~⅓ of your diet as fruits and vegetables, ~⅓ as whole grain carbohydrates (brown rice, corn, and gluten-free oats* all count as wholegrain), the remaining portion of the diet should be your dairy or dairy alternatives and other protein sources such as beans, lentils, eggs, meat and poultry (always check the labels to ensure that these are gluten-free – especially things coated in breadcrumbs).

 *Please note: oats are naturally gluten-free, however there is a risk of cross contamination when oats and gluten-containing grains are grown, harvested and processed in close proximity.